 When I was seven years old, I spent my time creating art, writing in my journal, and concocting magic potions in the woods out of pebbles, petals, and rain water.
 I helped tend our family garden, where I learned about the magic of the plant world.
 I cared for our many pets, instilling reverence for the animal world.
 With just a spiral notebook and some egg cartons, I ran my first business selling our hen's eggs, sparking my entrepreneurial spirit.
 I was a regular beachcomber in awe of the ocean's treasures, a forest explorer who made a cozy den among the towering trees, and a stargazer who felt the secrets of the cosmos deep in my bones, so viscerally that it sometimes kept me up at night.
 I called myself a witch, wondering if dandelions would grow where I danced in the yard.

 When I was twelve years old, I rode my bike to our local new age shop most weekends.
 I'd sit for hours, devouring books on dreams, astrology, metaphysics, and the chakra system.
 The mystical women who ran the store generously taught me about the healing properties of each crystal.
 I saved my allowance to buy a clear quartz pendant and a book on listening to your inner voice, no matter what.
-The learning and purchases from that time still serve me.
+The learning from that time still serves me.